AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-chrome-plugin/view-person-and-account-information-and-activities-in-google-mail.md

 ![](assets/3.png)

-Click the icon to collapse the pane.&nbsp;
+Click the icon to collapse the pane.

 ![](assets/4.png)